Chocolate Pastry Cream

 How can I make this thinner?

 This pastry cream can be turned into a sauce like substance for pouring on all kind of desserts.
-Simply leave out the flour in the ingredients.
-Make it as thin as you like by adding a little extra milk.
+Add a little extra milk to get it as thin as you like.

 Why is my pastry cream rubbery after chilling?